-When a member of Sinai passes away, the bereaved family should first call the undertakers (currently Louis Burton at 'Burton & Burton') on 0113 2695552 NB this number only has a message concerning what to do when a loved one passes away on a Jewish Festival or Shabbat.
-You can also phone them on 07050 198108 and then the Sinai office (0113 2665256).
+When a member of Sinai passes away, the bereaved family should first call the undertakers (currently Louis Burton at 'Burton & Burton') on 0113 2695552 to speak with Louis NB this number has a message concerning what to do when a loved one passes away on a Jewish Festival or Shabbat.
+You can also phone them on 07796 267697 and then the Sinai office (0113 2665256).

 (If the office is closed, you will hear a message enabling you to leave a message for the rabbi and giving appropriate phone numbers)